-What to Know About the Rise of Colorectal Cancer in Younger People
+What to Know About the Rise of Colon and Rectal Cancer in Young Adults

 Experts explain the increase in colorectal cancer diagnoses in people younger than 55, and when people should see a specialist.